da-phil/arduino_playground/read_weather_data/README.md

 #### Credentials for Wi-Fi network and MQTT broker

-After checking out the code make sure to adapt `arduino_secrets.h` to your network setup and credentials:
+After checking out the code make sure to copy `arduino_secrets.h.template` to `arduino_secrets.h` and adapt the values to your network setup and credentials:

 ```cpp
 // Secrets which are not supposed to be commited in version control!